-Hundreds of people have taken part in protests on the border with the Republic of Ireland to protest against the UK leaving the European Union.
+Hundreds of people taken part in protests on the border with the Republic of Ireland to protest against the UK leaving the European Union.

-They were organised following the Prime Minister’s announcement that she would trigger Article 50 to begin the Brexit process before the end of March next year.
+Organised following the Prime Minister’s announcement that she would trigger Article 50 to begin the Brexit process before the end of March next year.

 There were six locations where protests were staged across the border Saturday 8th October 2016.
 Each area called for no change.